 When to insure positions with call option income

 This option strategy of buying a put and selling a call (or vice versa) is called a "collar" strategy.
-You're limiting the potential pricing outcome for the position that you're "collaring" -- in this case, Yahoo!.
-You'll be able to sell it at $14, no matter what.
+You're limiting the potential pricing outcome for the position that you're "collaring" -- in this case, Research In Motion.

-A collar is a useful tool in bear markets or when you are uncertain about a business.
-This year, that would have applied to just about any company related to financials, from General Electric
+A collar is a useful tool in bear markets, or when you are uncertain about a business.
+In 2008, that would have applied to just about any company related to financials.
+With monetary policy attempting to produce a narrower yield curve and potential liabilities from botched securitizations, JPMorgan

-But the strategy can also come in handy with stocks that are volatile at the best of times, especially after making big runs, like to protect a position in Google
+But the strategy can also come in handy with stocks that are volatile at the best of times, especially after making big runs, like to protect a position in Las Vegas Sands

 Options as tools